Full Tilt Poker is currently our #3 global poker room which offers new members a 100% up to $600 bonus.

 Players can create new accounts and make a deposit right through the Full Tilt mobile app.

 Since the management of PokerStars took over and re-launched Full Tilt Poker, their customer service has improved drastically.
 Full Tilt currently only offers email for player assistance, and does not offer live chat nor do they provide a telephone number.

 For any support issues, you should send an email to email@example.com.
 It’s important to email them with the email associated with your Full Tilt Poker account, or else they may not be able to assist you with account related inquires.

 Final Thoughts: The Bottom Line

 Full Tilt Poker has come a long way since 2004.
-Sure, they hit some road blocks along the way, but after the re-launch and when you add everything up, it’s clear why they’re our #1 overall poker room for non-US residents.
+Sure, they hit some road blocks along the way, but after the re-launch and when you add everything up, it’s clear why they are a top poker room for non-US residents.

 Sign up at Full Tilt Poker now to start your poker journey!

 Signup at FullTilt.com Now!